 Generally, I like to have something to do most evenings for at least an hour as a release and something completely different to focus my mind on and forget about all the stresses of uni life.
 I run the FAD (fashion and design) society once a week and go cheerleading another day but on the other days, I need something good to do as well.

-The sports centre has a really good programme of fitness classes with many different sessions on every day and I like going to them every so often when I have no plans and need a break because you can just spontaneously turn up and pay when you get there.
+The sports centre has a really good programme of fitness classes, with many different sessions on every day.
+I like going every so often when I have no plans and need a break because you can just spontaneously turn up and pay when you get there.

 Another thing that really helps me is going to volunteering, I volunteer at St. Barnabas Hospice and enjoy it so much; I book in shifts on the days when I don’t have uni as something to do on those days so I don’t spend the whole day lazing around doing nothing.
 Also, I like to book in trips home every two or three weeks to give me something to look forward to and think about when I’m missing home.